kaiserkumars/DRDO_CTF/Puzzle 1/README.md

 ## Write-up
-Its a simole crossword puzzle.
+Its a simple crossword puzzle.
 Google the hints and generate the flag.
 The answers to the puzzle are below.

 >a worm which was a precursor to DDoS                                 - MORRIS <br/>
 >infected microsoft word documents                                    - MELISSA <br/>